Trusted HOA Exterior Cleaning for

 - Garbage can cleaning and disinfecting is $20 per can for one to four cans

 Pricing details are available upon request.
 Most jobs are assessed by phone using Google Maps, with written estimates sent by email.
-An on-site water supply is required.
+An on-site water supply is required since the company does not bring its own water.

 The Factors That Actually Move the Price on HOA Properties

 Price shifts based on total service area, building height, roof square footage, deck complexity, surface condition and buildup severity, oil staining requiring degreasers, site access, and the presence of sensitive areas such as fish ponds, vegetable gardens, worn shingles, or damaged gutters.
-No hidden fees and no HOA-specific surcharges apply.
+Very dirty or sensitive surfaces may require an adjusted process, extra plant protection, or more careful expectation-setting on stain outcomes.

 Discounts, Repeat Customers, and Recurring Maintenance Notes

-- Existing customers receive 10% off on later visits / later services, tied to the ongoing customer relationship rather than any HOA contract arrangement
+Existing customers receive 10% off on later visits and services.
+That discount is tied to the ongoing customer relationship rather than any HOA contract arrangement.
+First-time customers typically do not receive a discount.

 The Surfaces We Clean on HOA Properties and and How We Handle Each One